Social Media Guide

 Administration and monitoring

 1. Contact WashU Medicine Marketing & Communications prior to launching any social media initiatives.
-Representation of WUSM on online social media platforms must be approved by and coordinated in conjunction with WashU Medicine Marketing & Communications.
+Representation of WashU Medicine on online social media platforms must be approved by and coordinated in conjunction with WashU Medicine Marketing & Communications.

 3. Participation in or on social media platforms can be created by, assigned to and maintained by representatives of departments, divisions, programs or their delegates under the guidance of WashU Medicine Marketing & Communications.